-Read: James 2:5-7
+Read: James 2:8-11

-We have been examining James 2:1-13, where James gives 5 Reasons to Reject the Sin of Partiality.
-Today we will examine the third Reason to Reject the Sin of Partiality – “The Inconsistency of Partiality” (vv.
-5-7).
+The past few weeks we have been examining James 2:1-13, where James gives 5 Reasons to Reject the Sin of Partiality.
+Today we will examine the 4th Reason to Reject the Sin of Partiality – “The Importance of Partiality” (vv.
+8-11).